Unsupervised Deep Generative Models for Anomaly Detection in Neuroimaging: A Systematic Scoping Review: Results

 \subsubsection{Generative adversarial networks}

-\paragraph{Study characteristics.} We identified eight studies employing generative adversarial networks (GANs) for unsupervised anomaly detection in neuroimaging (Table~\ref{tab:summary}).
-Most focused on brain tumours using BraTS MRI data \citep{Dey2021, Nguyen2021, Bougaham2025, Wu2021}, with others addressing multiple sclerosis lesions on MSSEG \citep{Dey2021}, traumatic brain injury with CT from the Center-TBI cohort \citep{Simarro2020}, and Alzheimer's disease with ADNI and OASIS-3 \citep{Rahman2024, Cabreza2022}.
-A further study extended f-AnoGAN to retinal OCT for macular oedema detection \citep{Schlegl2019}.
-Most approaches used 2D slice-wise GANs, though volumetric 3D architectures were applied to TBI and tumours \citep{Simarro2020, Wu2021}.
+\paragraph{Study characteristics.} We identified four studies employing generative adversarial networks (GANs) for unsupervised anomaly detection in neuroimaging (Table~\ref{tab:method_summary}).
+Most focused exclusively on brain tumours using BraTS MRI data \citep{Nguyen2021, Wu2021}, with another one addressing multiple sclerosis lesions on MSSEG \citep{Dey2021} or traumatic brain injury only with CT images from the Center-TBI cohort \citep{Simarro2020}.
+Two approaches used 2D slice-wise GANs, and the two others applied volumetric 3D architectures to TBI and tumours \citep{Simarro2020, Wu2021}.

-\paragraph{Architecture recap.} GANs, introduced by \citet{Goodfellow2014}, consist of two networks trained in opposition: a generator that produces synthetic samples and a discriminator that distinguishes real from generated data.
-Through this adversarial process, the generator learns to approximate the training distribution.
-In neuroimaging UAD, the generator is trained on healthy brain images to reconstruct pseudo-healthy counterparts of pathological inputs, with anomalies identified from residual differences.
-Compared with VAEs, GANs can produce sharper and more realistic reconstructions \citep{Bond2021}, but they remain prone to instability and mode collapse, where only a limited set of patterns are generated reliably, limiting domain shift and applicability to clinical data \citep{Ghafoorian2017, Ackaouy2020}.
-The most widely recognised GAN architecture for medical UAD is f-AnoGAN \citep{Schlegl2019}, an improved version of AnoGAN \citep{Schlegl2017} that introduced an encoder for faster inference and a Wasserstein loss for greater training stability.
+\paragraph{Architecture recap.} Generative adversarial networks, introduced by \citet{Goodfellow2014}, consist of a generator trained to synthesise samples and a discriminator trained to distinguish generated from real data.
+Through adversarial optimisation, the generator approximates the training distribution.
+In neuroimaging UAD, GANs are typically trained on healthy brain images and used to generate pseudo-healthy reconstructions of pathological inputs, with anomalies inferred from residual differences between input and reconstruction.
+The most commonly adopted medical UAD framework was f-AnoGAN \citep{Schlegl2019}, an extension of AnoGAN \citep{Schlegl2017} incorporating an encoder for faster inference and a Wasserstein-based objective to improve training stability.
+As with other adversarial models, GANs remain sensitive to training instability and mode collapse.

-\paragraph{Architectural trends and innovations.} Several adaptations have been developed to address the limitations of GANs in medical UAD, particularly unstable training, coarse anomaly maps, and low sensitivity to subtle lesions.
-First, methods aimed to improve the anatomical plausibility of reconstructions.
-Cycle-consistent models enforced bidirectional mappings between pathological and healthy domains, ensuring that round-trip translations preserved structural fidelity \citep{Bougaham2025}, while symmetry-driven GANs exploited contralateral hemispheres as pseudo-healthy priors to improve localisation of unilateral tumours \citep{Wu2021}.

-Second, sensitivity to subtle disease signatures was increased through attention mechanisms, which highlighted cortical and subcortical changes characteristic of Alzheimer's disease \citep{Cabreza2022}, and through partition-based approaches that explicitly separated normal from anomalous regions before adversarial evaluation \citep{Dey2021}.